 You expected me to use another adjective? famous? important?
 Sure, it’s those things too.
 But it’s also very big, has virtually no benches to sit down, and crowded (just about all the time).
 Just walking through at a normal pace, it takes three hours to get through, and then you wonder “what did I see?”.

-All that is going to change if you follow my Uffizi Art History Guide – Unanchor Travel Guide – an inexpensive kindle ebook or purchase the Uffizi Art History Guide app for IOS.
+All that is going to change if you follow my Uffizi Art History Guide – Unanchor Travel Guide – an inexpensive kindle ebook.
 Below is an earlier version (and inspiration) of this guide.

 When I use to take university students to the Uffizi or assign an independent visit to them, I used to give the a list of works that I wanted them to make sure they saw.
-I’m giving you a map with the room numbers, a list of important works, and some questions to ask yourself in front of each.
+I’m giving you a map with the room numbers (subject to change as the gallery has been undergoing renovation in recent years), a list of important works, and some questions to ask yourself in front of each.
 This is best done with a friend or two – talking about art, in front of art, is the best way to learn.
 At the risk of sounding like an infomercial, let me tell you that if you follow this method, you will come out not too exhausted, and you will have learned something too.
 PLEASE NOTE: this guide is pre 2012 does NOT cover the newly added sections of the Uffizi Gallery.

 Two overall questions to pose when approaching this museum: